 - Complete log-ins and registration with the gift receiver, then write down all of the log-ins and passwords and keep them in a safe place.

 - Show them how to connect to current Wi-Fi, or the available Wi-Fi.

 - Set up their email accounts and help to program any important phone numbers or email addresses.

 - Set up applications that they might use frequently, such as Facebook, banking online, and newspapers they may read.

 - Adjust the font size and brightness for what’s comfortable for their eyesight.

 Whether your smart gift leads to enriching activities such as reading more novels and newspapers, being socially connected through emails, or an increase in brainpower—be sure to check in post-holiday season to keep tabs on any set-up snafus.

 Continuum‘s home care services can include helping your loved ones stay in contact with friends and family members, and educate them about various technologies that can help them stay socially engaged.
-Contact Continuum to learn more about our private duty home care services in St. Louis and St. Charles Counties.
+Contact Continuum to learn more about our assistance home care in St. Louis and St. Charles Counties.